Farama-Foundation/Gymnasium/docs/environments/atari/blackjack.md

 A thorough discussion of the intricate differences between the versions and configurations can be found in the general article on Atari environments.

-* v5: Stickiness was added back and stochastic frameskipping was removed.
+* v5: Stickiness was added back and stochastic frame-skipping was removed.
 The environments are now in the "ALE" namespace.
 * v4: Stickiness of actions was removed
 * v0: Initial versions release